-Building a pergola without a permit may result in faulty construction, because of a major property or area issues that haven’t been taken into consideration.
+Building a pergola without a permit may result in faulty construction because of major property or area issues that haven’t been taken into consideration.
 This may result in dangerous hazards.
-Also, if you don’t have a permit you may need to pay a fine and demolish the construction.
+Also, if you don’t have a permit, you may need to pay a fine and demolish the construction.

 If you decide to sell your house and you have unlawful construction, this may affect the appraisal and the value of your property.
 Potential buyers may be turned down and question the quality of the non-permitted construction.